stanbaek/ece387/_sources/Labs/Lab8_LIDAR.md

    ```bash
    ros2 run lab8_lidar line_follower
    ```
+   Ensure you also launch `gamepad.launch.py` to relinquish control.

 8. **Tune the Controller Gains**
    Adjust the `kh` (heading gain) and `kd` (distance gain) values in the `line_follower.py` script to optimize the robot's line-following performance.